-• on 28 August 2020, the Italian tax authorities notified Astaris of a recovery notice for alleged undue offsetting of excess VAT transferred by its subsidiaries under the 2017 group VAT scheme.
+• on 28 August 2020, the Italian tax authorities notified Astaldi of a recovery notice for alleged undue offsetting of excess VAT transferred by its subsidiaries under the 2017 group VAT scheme.
 The assessed amount is €4.8 million, plus fines and interest of €1.4 million and €0.5 million, respectively.
 The recalculation also led to the disallowance of both the reimbursement and the authorisation to carry forward.
-Astaris challenged both the recovery notice and the disallowance of the reimbursement in court.
-The Rome Provincial Tax Commission allowed Astaris' appeal about the recovery notice and, on 18 November 2022, the tax authorities presented a counter-appeal, with respect to which they entered an appearance within the legal term.
-With respect to the Supreme Court.
+Astaldi challenged both the recovery notice and the disallowance of the reimbursement in court.
+The Rome Provincial Tax Commission allowed Astaldi's appeal about the recovery notice and, on 18 November 2022, the tax authorities presented a counter-appeal, with respect to which they entered an appearance within the legal term.
+With respect to the second appeal, the second level ruling was unfavourable to Astaldi (now Astaris), which duly resorted to the Supreme Court.
 Should it lose the case, it will carry forward a higher amount of VAT assets and will solely bear the related fines and interest.